folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ##### HoldBrief

 Used to render a hold passed in through properties.
-This component must be passed a reference to the mutator too it can have a button to delete them.
+This component must be passed a reference to the mutator too, so that it can have a button to delete them.

 * Okapi data: none
 * Local state: none